Online MHA Program Curriculum

 Increase your effectiveness managing, leading, and designing organizations in healthcare.

 This course has two overall goals.
 The first is to increase participants’ effectiveness in managing and leading individuals and teams in healthcare organizations.
 This includes addressing issues of equity, diversity and inclusion within organizations and among their stakeholders.
 The course’s second goal is to prepare participants to effectively design organizations.
 Effective managers not only must lead individuals and teams: they also must ensure that their organizations are well-designed to deliver the results that their strategies promise.
 This entails developing knowledge and leadership and negotiation skills to analyze key issues in organizational structure, power and politics, culture, and change.
+To develop your ability to communicate effectively, you will also participate in a brief avatar-based role-play.

 Health Policy & the Health System I